raspberrypilearning/sock-puppet/en/step_2.md

 --- task ---
 ### Plug in the board

-Plug the micro:bit into your computer.
+Plug the Micro:bit into your computer with the USB cable.

-Click download, and the pair button.
+Click download, and pair the Micro:bit with your computer.
 --- /task ---

 --- task ---
 ### Add the input block

-Drag an `pin released`{:class='microbitinput'} block from the `more input`{:class='microbitinput'} menu.
+Drag a `pin released`{:class='microbitinput'} block from the `more input`{:class='microbitinput'} menu.

 In the dropdown menu change the pin to `p1`{:class='microbitinput'}.